Home

 What is its function?

-Your cheap Computer Case (also called the chassis) is the 'slave' of your computer system.
+Your cheap computer case (also called the chassis) is the 'slave' of your computer system.

 It just does its job day after day without requiring any attention or maintenance.
+Click here to view some cases.

 It protects the inner components of the system, keeps them cool and prevents them from causing radio frequency interference (RFI).
 These are important functions that are oftentimes overlooked.